Nystagmus is continuous, uncontrolled to and fro movement of the eyes - find out more about its causes, symptoms and treatment

 If you have congenital nystagmus, how much your vision is affected depends on the underlying condition.
 Some people will be able to read most sizes of print without help, while others may have vision that makes them eligible to be registered as severely sight impaired (blind) or sight impaired (partially sighted).
 Being registered as severely sight impaired/blind does not necessarily mean that you are totally without sight, or will lose all your sight in the future.

 The degree or severity of nystagmus may vary according to direction of gaze, near or distance fixation.
 Most people with nystagmus find that their vision is very variable.
 The vision tends to worsen when the eye movements or amplitude of the nystagmus increases.
-This is often linked to how stressful they are finding a situation.
-The more stressful a situation, the worse the vision would be.
+This is often linked to how stressful or tiring they are finding a situation.
+The more stressful or tiring a situation, the worse the vision can become.
+Although the actual movement of

-Most people with nystagmus find that they have a particular head position that results in the slowest movement of the eyes.
-This is known as the "null point".
-This reduction in the movement or amplitude of the nystagmus usually means the vision improves.
-Some people with nystagmus also find that nodding their heads helps improve their vision.
+Most people with nystagmus find that they have a particular head position that results in the slowest movement of their eyes which usually means their vision can improve.
+This is known as the "null point" where the movement or amplitude of the nystagmus is at its lowest.
+Some people with nystagmus also find that nodding their heads helps to improve their vision.

 For reasons that are not fully understood, people with congenital nystagmus only very rarely see the world constantly moving.
 By contrast, people who develop nystagmus later in life (acquired nystagmus) are usually aware of constant and sometimes very disabling movement.
 This awareness is called oscillopsia.
 This is probably because their brain has not adapted to the unexpected eye movements and sees instead the world moving around.
 This is very disabling and early treatment is aimed at controlling this problem.

-Because nystagmus may be the first sign of a serious disorder of the eye or the brain, it is vital that when nystagmus first develops the child or adult is referred to an ophthalmologist (eye specialist) or a neurologist.
+Nystagmus may be the first sign of a serious disorder of the eye or the brain and it’s vital that when nystagmus first develops the child or adult is referred to an ophthalmologist (eye specialist) or a neurologist.

-It is very likely that an ophthalmology clinic will monitor the condition and this may mean seeing a number of different professionals.
+It’s very likely that an eye clinic will monitor the condition and this may mean seeing a number of different professionals.
 The ophthalmologist is the specialist eye doctor who is responsible for the case overall and would carry out any treatments.
 An orthoptist specialises in assessing eye movements and may be used to assess in detail the way the eyes are moving.
-An optometrist specialises in making sure glasses and contact lenses are correct but would also carry out a low vision assessment.
+An optometrist specialises in making sure glasses and contact lenses are correct but can also carry out a low vision assessment.

 The eye clinic can investigate your vision in a number of different ways.
 Different tests are used to assess how well we see detail, faint edges, peripheral detail and colour.
 There are specially adapted tests for children of different ages.